Bachchejee/Bachchejee/README.md

   <em> This is Mr Bachchejee Ray, a Data Scientist with extensive experience in solving many real-world business problems across different domains.
 I have 4 Year experience in IT industry.
 Currently, I have a complete data science internship and a lot of skills gain.
 Currently working as a Data Scientist Machine Learning & Deep Learning Developer.
 Possess widespread and progressive experience in the IT industry, focusing on business analysis, design, development, implementation, and migration of large-scale, big-budget business transformation projects.
   </em>
 <p>
-*Data pipelines;
+*Data pipelines, Data Modeling, and Data Architecture;
-*Programming skills: SQL, R, Python, Java, etc;
+*Programming skills: SQL, Python, Java;
-*Big data: Hive, Pig, Spark, Hadoop, MapReduce, etc;
+*Big data: Hive, Pig, Spark, Hadoop, MapReduce;
 *Cloud: Amazon Web Services (AWS), Microsoft Azure;
-*Database skills: MongoDB, Oracle;
+*Database skills: MongoDB, PostgreSQL;
 *ETL Pipelines;
 *Machine learning;
 *Data analysis.